opmusix/MPV-Auto-Skip-OP-ED/README.md

 Open `auto_skip.lua` in a text editor.

 **You only need to edit the `config` section at the very top of the file.**
-Everything below it is part of the script itself and normally should not be changed.
+Everything below it is part of the script and normally should not be changed.

 ```lua
 local config = {